shiva-chid/mod3Galoisimage/README.md

 Optional parameters:
   * `errorbound` is a positive real number close to 0.
 It sets the probability bound used in the Monte-Carlo method coming from Chebotarev density theorem.
 Distributions which are unlikely (probability < errorbound) to yield the sampled Frobenius distribution are discarded.
 Default value is 0.0001.
   * `primesbounds` is a sequence of two positive integers B1, B2.
 Frobenius signature is computed for the first B1 primes of good reduction.
 The conjugacy class of Frobenius is computed for the first B2 primes of good reduction.
 Default values are B1 = 100, B2 = 20.
+  * `order` is the order of the mod-3 image.
+It is also the degree of the 3-torsion field.
+  * `AbstractGalGrp` is a group abstractly isomorphic to the mod-3 image.
+Such a group can be computed from a 3-torsion polynomial.
   * `CCs, phi, ClassSigns, SignPhi, Ls, X` are the precomputed data of conjugacy classes, conjugacy class signatures, labels of eligible subgroups and the subgroup lattice.
 See `examples.m`.
   * `Verbose`.
-- `constructmod3image(C, Ls, X)` distinguishes among the Gassmann-equivalent GL-conjugate subgroups with labels Ls, by globally fixing a basis of Jac(C)[3] over the three torsion field, and computing enough Frobenius matrices (all with respect to the globally fixed basis).
+- `constructmod3image(C, Ls, X)` distinguishes among the Gassmann-equivalent GL-conjugate subgroups with labels Ls, by globally fixing a basis of Jac(C)[3] over the 3-torsion field, and computing enough Frobenius matrices (all with respect to the globally fixed basis).
 X is the associative array containing all subgroups of GSp(4,Z/3) as computed by `GSpSubgroupLattice`.
 Output is the label and the group corresponding to the correct mod-3 Galois image.
 Optional parameter: `Verbose`.

 #### The Monte-Carlo methods using Chebotarev density